andreifoldes/co-citation-assist/README.md

 You can adjust the `-n` and `-m` values to control the strictness of the analysis.
 Setting a threshold to `0` will skip that part of the analysis and prevent the corresponding CSV file (`backward.csv` or `forward.csv`) from being created.

-## Network Generation
+### Network Generation

-After completing a co-citation analysis, you can generate network visualizations from the collected data using the `network_cli` module:
+After completing a co-citation analysis, you can generate network file that can support VosViewer visualizations from the collected data using the `network_cli` module:

 ```bash
 # Generate bibliographic coupling network (papers linked by shared references)